-She has led some of the fastest-growing technology, media and entertainment companies in Europe, including Reed Elsevier, and Inspired Gaming Group.
-Anne is currently CEO of Freespee, a software company that specialises on leveraging conversational data to improve sales conversion and customer care.
+She has led some of the fastest-growing technology, media, and entertainment companies in Europe, including Reed Elsevier, and Inspired Gaming Group.
+Anne is currently CEO of Freespee, a software company that specialises in leveraging conversational data to improve sales conversion and customer care.

 Her addiction to start-ups began at the age of 17 when she launched her own theatre company, while at university.

 “Theatre was my passion but, there were so many constraints to joining, it seemed easier to set up my own company,” she explains.
 “You realise you have an entrepreneurial brain when setting up a company sounds easier than auditioning for parts.”